Real-Good-AI/rgai_summer2025_nccs/README.md

 * preprocessing.Rmd
   * walks you through the data cleaning and preprocessing steps that we took from start to finish
 * modeling.Rmd
-  * walks you through out modeling process
+  * walks you through our modeling process

 ## Folders